Gauvino/jellyfin.org/docs/general/clients/kodi.md

 :::tip

-It is highly recommended to install the `Kodi Sync Queue` plugin in the Jellyfin server as well.
+It is highly recommended to install the `Kodi Sync Queue` plugin on the Jellyfin server as well.
 This will keep your media libraries up to date without waiting for a periodic re-sync from Kodi.

 :::